openafs-contrib/openafs-robotest/README.md

 Running Tests
 =============

-To run the tests, change to the openafs-robotest top level directory, and run the the run.py command:

-    $ cd openafs-robotest
+To run the tests:

-    $ ./run.py tests
+    $ tools/afs-robotest-run

 Publishing Results